Road resurfacing

 - ongoing signage at the work area

-- electronic variable message board signs leading up to the work zone (on larger streets).
+- electronic variable message signs (VMS) leading up to the work zone on some streets.

 How long will it take?

-When will you complete line marking and other finishing works?
+When will line marking and other finishing works be completed?

-Why do you do some works at night or only during school holidays?
+Why are some works at night or only during school holidays?

-Different work hour restrictions apply to different roads.
-We do night works on roads that receive heavy traffic during the day or to reduce impacts on business activity.
+There are different work hour restrictions for different roads.
+We typically do night works on roads that receive heavy traffic during the day, or to reduce impacts on business activity.
 Some roads have works scheduled during school holidays to avoid impacting student drop-off and pickup times.

 Process and street selection